joao003/breakout-python/README.md

 * Python must be installed and up-to-date.
 * Pygame must be installed
 * Windows 10 64-bit or later (Never tested on Windows 7 and 8.1.
 Recent version of Python doesn't support Windows 7, but Windows 8.1 may work)
-* Also works on updated modern Linux distros made from 2020 onwards with [WineHQ](http://www.winehq.org).
+* Also works on updated modern Linux distros made from 2020 onwards with [WineHQ](http://www.winehq.org) or chmod +x.

 # Credits
 * Skyline by Pianochocolate (Free Music Archive)